Topic "Food And Nutrition" in Chinese (simplified) - total 50 documentsTitle: Am I drinking enough?

 - 20 seconds drying with a clean towel

-This will ensure your hands don’t make you or anyone sick.
+This will ensure your hands don’t make you or anyone else sick.

 Title: Have you had an allergic reaction to packaged food - A5 poster